Executive Summary

 Demonstration Effects And Contagion

-Democratic backsliding in one NATO member creates demonstration effects that influence political calculations in other member states.
-When Hungarian Prime Minister Viktor Orban successfully consolidates power while maintaining EU and NATO membership, it provides a template for similar actions elsewhere.
+Brookings, Carnegie, and the German Marshall Fund document demonstration effects across NATO member states [Brookings, 2026; Carnegie, 2026].
+When Hungarian Prime Minister Viktor Orban consolidated executive authority while maintaining EU and NATO membership, analysts characterize the trajectory as a template that other political actors observe.
 Political entrepreneurs in other democracies observe these precedents and adapt them to local conditions.

-The Carnegie Endowment's analysis of global democracy identifies these demonstration effects as particularly powerful because they occur within established international frameworks.
-Unlike authoritarian consolidation in isolated states, backsliding within NATO and EU structures shows that democratic erosion is compatible with continued international legitimacy and economic benefits.
+The Carnegie Endowment's analysis of global democracy identifies these demonstration effects as particularly powerful [Carnegie, 2026] because they occur within established international frameworks.
+Unlike institutional consolidation (per analyst characterization) in isolated states, backsliding within NATO and EU structures shows that democratic erosion is compatible with continued international legitimacy and economic benefits.

 Regional Stability Implications